kraenhansen/universal-typescript-library-talk/slides.md

 Welcome to my talk about
 "Building a Universal TypeScript Library".

 I'm going to talk about some patterns for building libraries meant to run across many environments (browsers, node.js, react-native, etc.)

+Show of hands - do you consider yourself an app developer?
+How about a library developer?

 If you're not a library developer?
 - Maybe you are?
-Your solutions could be generalized and published.
+Your solutions could be generalized and published as a library.
 - You're evaluating libraries, which might use some of these patterns.
+- These patterns also apply when working in a mono-repo.
 -->

 ---